anjukan/anjukan.github.io/_posts/2019-09-15-Climate-Justice-and-the-Leap-Frog.markdown

 and Business Creation at TUM), I came across <a href="https://www.facebook.com/leafrepublic/">Leaf Republic</a>, a start-up founded at the MakerSpace.
 They make disposable plates, made from the leaves of the wild creeper plant sourced from Asia and South America, which are 100% biodegradable.
 Our ancestors and traditions have a lot to teach us.
 The traditional values of indigenous peoples such as the Māori of New
-Zealand respect that their wellbeing is invested in the wellbeing of their environment in both spiritual and physical ways and that the wellbeing of one depends on the wellbeing of all.
+Zealand revolve around their wellbeing being invested in the wellbeing of their environment in both spiritual and physical ways and that the wellbeing of one depends on the wellbeing of all.
 They also hold a strong sense of responsibility of intergenerational equity, with practices guided on the principle of how one's action will affect the wellbeing of past and future generations.
 An example is the rāhui, a prohibition or setting aside of a place for a specified time, for example, a fishing ground to either conserve endangered species or protect the fishing ground from overfishing.
 For the Maori, fishing was both a practical and spiritual activity.
 These values and associated practices and knowledge are considered dying and are not at the fore of the fight against climate change.
 How can we change this?
-Education and mindset shift.
-Our group wants this to be an integral part of the solution that youth in the Global South can champion.</p>
+Our group believes in the power of education and mindset shifts.
+We want this to be an integral part of the solution that youth in the Global South can champion.</p>

 </div>
 <div style="text-align: center">
 <img src="/assets/images/banana_leaf_rice_jaffna.jpg" width="400" height="267" />
 <img src="/assets/images/TUM_leaf_republic.jpg" width="400" height="267" />
 <br>
-<em>Top: Traditional Rice Thali of Jaffna, Sri Lanka (Republished with permission from <a href="http://spinthewindrose.com/">Spinthewindrose</a>).
+<em>Top: Traditional Rice Thali of Jaffna, Sri Lanka (Photo used with permission from <a href="http://spinthewindrose.com/">Spinthewindrose</a>).
 Bottom: Disposable Plates Made by
 Leaf Republic, originally a start-up at TUM</em>

 </div>

 <div style="text-align: justify">

-<p> This blog is quite long already so I will save what we found out in our user needs survey and the solution we developed for
+<p> To understand our use group, we conducted a user needs survey tapping into our connections in the Global South.
+We were blown away with the level of interest shown and the amount
-the next blog (or you can go <a href="/assets/documents/19TgroupCLIMATEJUSTICELEAGUE.pdf">here</a> to read our report we had to submit as part of the summer school).
+of responses we got within two days.
+There are a lot of interesting insights from the survey results and given that this blog is quite long already, I will save this and the solution we eventually developed for the next blog (or you can go <a href="/assets/documents/19TgroupCLIMATEJUSTICELEAGUE.pdf">here</a> to read our report we had to submit).
 In the Iceberg model of systems thinking, changing mental models is at the tip of the iceberg with the most leverage.
-Why don't we think of the Global south as sustainability champions and not as 'developing nations'?
+So why don't we think of the Global south as sustainability champions and not as 'developing nations'?
 Imagine how empowering this would be for youth from these countries.
 There is a massive opportunity for the Global South to "leap-frog" the practices of the Global North that we are now acknowledging as leading to the degradation of natural environments and contributing to climate change.
 If this could be achieved, I think this would be some form of climate justice.
-I want to finish with a question for you, what are the values you live by in your life? </p>
+To finish this blog however, I would like to finish with a question for you.
+What are the values you live by in your life? </p>

 </div>